akhildhiman/devDiary/content/blog/Basics of React.js/index.md

 ![](https://reactjs.org/logo-og.png)

-In this article, we'll discuss about some of the basic topics in React:
+In this article, we'll discuss some of the basic topics in React:
 * #### Virtual DOM
 * #### JSX
 * #### Components